ON DEMAND AT https://vimeo.com/446878581

-AT THE CROSSROADS OF TURK AND TAYLOR: RE-MEMBERING LEGACIES OF OPPOSITION TO CARCERAL POWER IN SAN FRANCISCO'S TENDERLOIN DISTRICT
+AT THE CROSSROADS OF TURK AND TAYLOR: RESISTING CARCERAL POWER IN SAN FRANCISCO'S TENDERLOIN DISTRICT

 "At the Crossroads of Turk and Taylor" uses place-based historical scholarship and cultural analysis to explore two seemingly unrelated but deeply intertwined events in a building at the intersection of Turk and Taylor Streets in San Francisco's Tenderloin District.
 That building was the site, in 1966, of a historically significant act of mass resistance to police oppression on the part of trans women, sex workers, and unhoused youth--an event now remembered as the Compton's Cafeteria Riot.
 The building is now owned by Geo Group, one of the world's largest private for-profit prison corporations, where it runs a "residential re-entry facility" for federal and state inmates preparing to exit incarceration.
 This lecture links these disparate dimensions of the building's history through the concept of "carceral power."
 It argues that both the current use of the building as site of incarceration and the militant resistance to policing that took place there are rooted in the Tenderloin's historic function as a containment zone for socially marginalized people.

 Read the full article by Susan Stryker, recipient of the 2021 Arcus/Places Prize, at: https://placesjournal.org/article/transgender-resistance-and-prison-abolitionism-san-francisco-tenderloin